What This Act Addresses

 This chapter may be cited as the uniform adult guardianship and protective proceedings jurisdiction act.

 A.R.S. § 14-12101The Uniform Adult Guardianship and Protective Proceedings Jurisdiction Act was drafted by the Uniform Law Commission to answer these questions.
-Arizona adopted this uniform act to create clear rules about which state's courts have jurisdiction over guardianship and conservatorship matters, particularly when the person at the center of the proceeding has ties to more than one state.
+The state adopted this uniform act to create clear rules about which courts have jurisdiction over guardianship and conservatorship matters.
+It applies especially when the person at the center of the proceeding has ties to more than one state.

 Why Uniform Jurisdiction Rules Matter